tian-chan/hugo-academic/content/authors/admin/_index.md

 I am curious about how novel innovations come about.
 The areas I’m broadly interested in: product design, service design, teams, networks, intellectual property.

-Recently I work on (or am learning more about) how user-innovators generate novel product designs; how teams manage interdependencies; and how established firms reconfigure their business methods.
+Recently I work on (or am learning more about) how user-innovators generate novel product designs; how teams manage interdependencies; and how firms reconfigure their businesses.

 ### teaching